-To stay competitive in today’s marketplace, facilities management – whether it is handled internally or outsourced – needs to include a computerized maintenance management system (CMMS) complete with a mobile application.
+To stay competitive in today’s marketplace, facilities management – whether it is handled internally or outsourced – needs to include a computerised maintenance management system (CMMS) complete with a mobile application.

 Cloud-based automated solutions reduce the hours of wasted time spent on manual processes and eliminate downtime that results from human error.

-A CMMS can revolutionize work order processes, preventative and predictive maintenance tasks, and the management of assets, vendors and inventory.
+A CMMS can revolutionise work order processes, preventative and predictive maintenance tasks, and the management of assets, vendors and inventory.

 Facility management service providers will already be using these tools, and companies desiring smooth-running business operations should consider management software through MRI.